Former Vice President, Geeta Lal, talks about the importance of Black History Month

 Black History Month for years has been a controversial topic.
 It shouldn’t be but it is.
 Why?

-I want to do something different.
-I want to ensure that these blogs talk about BAME experiences all year round.
+I wanted to do something different.
+I wanted to ensure that these blogs talk about BAME experiences all year round.
 Black students will not be forgotten after October!

-During BHM, there will be a list of events on the Union’s website
+During BHM last year, there was a list of events on the Union’s website

 ' and 'Us